Romance Reader Guide

 Start with comfort, not vocabulary.
 If you are buying for yourself, ask whether you want the romance to feel tender, sensual, explicit, or intense.
 If you are buying a gift, choose the heat level you would feel relaxed handing to the recipient.

 Then think about the story fantasy.
 A soft second-chance romance may work beautifully at low or moderate heat.
 A dark romance or high-tension rivals story may need clearer boundaries because the heat can carry more emotional risk.
+Reader demographics vary by heat preference, with 66% of romantasy titles (which skew spicier) bought by readers aged 13-34 in the UK, according to industry data from 2024.

 How Ember uses heat level